-This new course offering provides an introduction to the study of mental processes and discusses how the cognitive perspective has shaped modern psychology.
+This course provides an introduction to the study of mental processes and discusses how the cognitive perspective has shaped modern psychology.
 Both behavioral and neuropsychological approaches to theory will be explored.
 The course includes such topics as the history of cognition, an introduction to cognitive neuroscience, attention, perception, language processing, memory, decision making, and consciousness.
 Students will review and replicate classical and contemporary cognitive psychology experiments.
 Students will also augment their critical thinking skills through the critique of experimental methodology and the application of scientific reasoning to common cognitive problems.
 Prerequisite: PSY 105.
-Offered spring semester annually.
+Spring semester.

-PSY 321 Law, Justice, and Forensic Psychology
+PSY 321 Law, Justice, and Forensic Psychology 3 Cr

 This course provides in-depth exposure to the roles and responsibilities of Mental Health Professionals within the criminal and (to a lesser extent) civil systems of justice in the United States.
 Additionally, the course will focus on how the legal system shapes the role of the mental health profession in the court arena.
 Topics covered include but are not limited to the psychology of jury selection; the identification and psychological evaluation of criminal suspects; the psychological factors associated with eyewitness and jury experiences; issues of mental competency and insanity; and the death penalty.
 Prerequisites PSY 105 or SO 101.
-Offered spring semester.
+Spring semester.

-PSY 388 General Psychology Teaching Assistantship 1 Cr
+PSY 388 Undergraduate Teaching Assistantship 1-2 Cr